CartoDB/CartoDB-SQL-API/doc/making_calls.md

 ## Response formats

+The SQL API accepts many output formats that can be useful to export data, such as:

+- CSV
+- SHP
+- SVG
+- KML
+- SpatiaLite
+- GeoJSON

-The standard response from the CARTO SQL API is JSON.
-If you are building a web-application, the lightweight JSON format allows you to quickly integrate data from the SQL API.
+The most common response format used is JSON.
+For example, if you are building a web-application, the lightweight JSON format allows you to quickly integrate data from the SQL API.
+This section focuses on the call and response functions for generating the JSON output format.

 ### JSON